Europe oil probe seeks market abuse evidence in 2010-2013

 Authorities have sharpened scrutiny of financial benchmarks around the world since slapping large fines on some of the world's biggest banks for rigging interest rate benchmarks.

+"We still don't know what has triggered this enquiry.
+It's generating a lot of internal work, but we're putting things together and will respond," said a senior oil executive.

-Over the past year many observers have noted the resemblance between the Libor self-reported benchmark and the journalist assessment-based methodology used to set most of the world's oil prices, but the investigation is the first indication that EU authorities are taking a harder look at the system.
+Over the past year many observers have noted the resemblance between the Libor self-reported benchmark and the journalist assessment-based methodology used to set most of the world's oil prices, but this week's investigation is the first indication that EU authorities are taking a harder look at the system.

-"We still don't know what has triggered this enquiry," said a senior oil executive.
-"It's generating a lot of internal work, but we're putting things together and will respond."

-Hungary's Pannonia Ethanol, a recent entrant to Europe's market, was the first company to identify itself as having complained to Brussels over access to the Platts window.

 Platts says trading in the oil market has not been significantly affected by the investigation.